ibombonato/mlops-showcase/README.md

-# mlops-showcase
+# Mlopszoomcamp final project

-Showcase an MLOps project
+This project aims to

 ## Environment